 Student Testing, Advising, Registration and Transition (START) is designed as the beginning of your transition to Maryville University.
 This program will introduce you to the unique educational experiences that Maryville offers.

 During START – You Will:

-- Meet and interact with your future classmates, deans and faculty
+- Meet and interact with your future classmates, faculty, and staff

 - Be introduced to the Digital World at Maryville University and receive an iPad to provide you the opportunity to engage in a more diverse, customizable, and interactive learning environment

 - Receive one-on-one academic coaching and register for classes for your first semester at Maryville University

 - Get your financial aid questions answered and meet the Solution Squad

 - Attend sessions to help you prepare for your first year on campus

 - Send your college and Advanced Placement (AP) credits to the Office of Admissions.
 We will need the institution, exact course prefix, title, course number and credits earned (e.g., Maryville University, MATH 116: Intermediate Algebra, 3.0)